ropensci-review-tools/ropensci-review-tools/docs/maintenance/pkgcheck.md

 The plumber endpoint for editor checks is entirely controlled by the [`roreviewapi::editor_check()` function](https://github.com/ropensci-review-tools/roreviewapi/blob/main/R/editor-check.R).
-The main call is via `tryCatch` to ensure any errors captured:
+The main call is via `tryCatch` to ensure any errors are captured:

 ``` r
 checks <- tryCatch (pkgcheck::pkgcheck (path),